Repairing Your Damaged or Broken Hearing Aid

 - Check your input settings

 The following videos may help you to change your wax guards.
 Not all hearing aids have the same wax guards.
-Please call us, or come in during walk-in hours if you need help.
+Please call us if you need help.